 David Kaeli (Northeastern) and John Cavazos (Delaware) very

-successfully organized the previous versions of the GPGPU workshop.
+successfully organized the previous versions of this GPGPU workshop,

-GPGPU workshop was first held in 2007 at Northeastern University.
-In
+which was first held in 2007 at Northeastern University.
+In 2008, the

-2008, the meeting was held with ASPLOS 2008.
-This trend continued and
+workshop was held with ASPLOS 2008.
+This trend continued and this

-the GPGPU workshop was held with ASPLOS for the next 6 years.
-From
+GPGPU workshop was held with ASPLOS for the next 6 years.
+From 2015 to

-workshop returns to ASPLOS.
-The average citation count (as per Google
+returns to ASPLOS.
+The average citation count (as per Google Scholar),

-Scholar), for a GPGPU workshop paper, is currently 37.5, where there
+for a GPGPU workshop paper, is currently 37.5, where there have been 8

 24th International Conference on Architectural Support for Programming Languages and Operating Systems